obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Create a single pipeline and render cursor and text there
+    + Use the new pipeline for cursor
+    + Remove scissors and margins temporarily
+    + Replace the existing text pipeline
+    + Fix cursor positioning
 + Fix color blending (outline?)
     + Disable blending, try to "blend" manually in the shader
 + Render text and solid blocks in a single pipeline